Open-Cascade-SAS/OCCT/dox/introduction/introduction.md

 the installation of this new version, to avoid possible problems (conflict of system variables, paths, etc).

-**Attention:** For full installation OCCT requires approximately 650 Mb of disk space, but during the installation process you will need 1,2 Gb of free disk space.

-OCCT installation with reference documentation requires 1,4 Gb on disk.
+Full OCCT installation with reference documentation requires 1.8 Gb on disk.

-  * Download the OCCT installer from OPEN CASCADE web site using the link. you have been provided
-  * Launch the installer and follow the instructions.

-The includes and binaries of third-party libraries necessary for building and launching OCCT are included into binary distribution (built with Visual C++ 2010).
 When the installation is complete, you will find the directories for 3rd party products (some might be absent in case of custom installation) and the main **OCCT** directory: